 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The results are from the Saturn Metals Limited's Apollo Hill Project which lies within Exploration Licence E39/1198, M31/486 and M39/296.
-These tenements are wholly-owned by Saturn Metals Limited.
-These tenements, along with certain other tenure, are the subject of a 5% gross over-riding royalty (payable to HHM) on Apollo Hill gold production exceeding 1 million ounces.
-M39/296 is the subject of a \$1/t royalty (payable to a group of parties) on any production.
-The tenements are in good standing and no known impediments exist.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. owned by Saturn Metals Limited.
+These tenements, along with certain other tenure, are Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Aircore, RC and diamond drilling by previous tenement holders provides around 82% of the estimation dataset.
 The data is primarily from RC and diamond drilling by Battle Mountain (33%), Apex Minerals (18%), Fimiston Mining (13%), Hampton Hill (12%).
 Homestake and MPI holes provide 5% and 1%, respectively.
-Geology • Deposit type, geological setting and style of mineralisation.
+Geology Deposit type, geological setting and style of mineralisation.
 The Apollo Hill project comprises two deposits: The main Apollo Hill deposit in the northwest of the project area, and the smaller Ra Deposit in the south.
 Gold mineralisation is associated with quartz veins and carbonate-pyrite alteration along a steeply north-east dipping contact between felsic rocks to the west, and mafic dominated rocks to the east.
 The combined mineralised zones extend over a strike length of approximately 1.4km and have been intersected by drilling to approximately 350m depth.
 The depth of complete oxidation averages around 4m with depth to fresh rock averaging around 21m.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth All relevant information material to the understanding of exploration results has been included within the body of the announcement or as appendices.
-No information has been excluded.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: a easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth included within the body of the announcement or as appendices.No information has been excluded.